getify/You-Dont-Know-JS/async & performance/ch3.md

 OK, that's more than just a tiny trivial utility.
 It may look a bit intimidating.
 It's not as bad as you'd think.
 It takes a function that expects an error-first style callback as its last parameter, and returns a new one that automatically creates a promise to return, and substitutes the callback for you, wired up to the promise fulfillment/rejection.

-Rather than waste too much time talking about *how* this `promiseWrap(..)` helper works, let's just look at how we use it:
+Rather than waste too much time talking about *how* this `Promise.wrap(..)` helper works, let's just look at how we use it:

 ```js
 var request = Promise.wrap( ajax );